brunowu/SpMGGS/README.md

-# EDMG
+# SpMGGS
-Eigenvalues known dense matrix generator (Parallel version based on MPI and PETSc library)
+Sparse Matrix Generator with Given Spectrum (Parallel version based on MPI and PETSc library)